vijay-jaisankar/vijay-jaisankar/README.md

 ## Hi there 👋

 I'm Vijay Jaisankar, a Data Scientist at [Schneider Electric AI Hub](https://www.se.com/in/en/work/solutions/artificial-intelligence/hub.jsp).
-I am an alumnus of @[IIIT Bangalore](https://iiitb.ac.in).
+I am an alumnus of [IIIT Bangalore](https://iiitb.ac.in).
 I _love_ to learn new things, play a round of tennis, or talk about anything 😄

 In my free time, I love [blogging](https://hundred-words-or-less.blogspot.com/), reading non-fiction books and watching documentaries.